 UTimelapse: a tool for creating high-quality timelapse videosMay 4, 2014

-Here's yet another fun application: UTimelapse, which is a tool that generates timelapse videos by inputting series of still images.
-The principal aim of the tool is to create high-quality videos without requiring high-end equipment.
-The tool deals with three main problems that are encountered in timelapse photography: camera shake, flickering, and single-frame artifacts.
-Before going into more details, let's start with demos:
+Here's yet another fun application: UTimelapse, a tool that creates timelapse videos from a sequence of still images.
+The main goal of this tool is to create high-quality videos without requiring high-end equipment.
+The tool addresses three main problems that are encountered in timelapse photography: camera shake, flickering, and single-frame artifacts.

 Camera Shake Reduction

-The deflickering feature works as a brightness and contrast normalizer and helps reduce the frame-to-frame illumination and contrast differences.
-There are two deflickering modes available in the software: global and local modes.
+The deflickering feature works as a brightness and contrast normalizer that helps reduce the frame-to-frame illumination and contrast differences.
+There are two different deflickering modes available in the software: global and local deflickering.
 The global mode computes the mean and standard deviation of pixel intensity values for each frame and keeps them in circular buffer arrays.
-The circular buffers work as running average filters on the mean and standard deviation of the intensity values to smooth brightness/contrast fluctuations.
-The local (experimental) mode deals with local variations in image brightness.
-For example, in the demos, the local deflicker smooths the cloud shadows that cause local flicker.
+The circular buffers work as running average filters on the mean and standard deviation of the intensity values to smooth out brightness and contrast fluctuations.
+The local mode smooths local variations in image brightness, such as cloud shadows.
 The local deflicker assumes that the flickers occur at lower spatial frequencies.
 To achieve smooth transitions at the low frequencies, it uses a circular buffer to keep and blend the discrete cosine transform (DCT) coefficients of the consecutive frames.
-This mode is still being developed and not available in the latest stable release of the software.
+This local deflickering mode is experimental and not available in the stable release of the software.

 Temporal Smoothing and Artifact Removal

-This feature uses temporal smoothing filters to eliminate temporal jitters and attenuate spatial noise in the frames.
-The feature uses a buffer to keep previous and next frames with respect to the current frame.
-Then, depending on initial settings, it takes either the median or the Gaussian weighted average of the pixels in the previous and next frames.
-In other words, it applies temporal median or Gaussian filters.
+This feature smooths frames temporally to attenuate temporal jitters and spatial noise.
+The feature implements temporal median and Gaussian filters using a buffer to keep previous and next frames with respect to the current frame and computing the median or the Gaussian weighted average of the pixels accross the consecutive frames.